Money and Marriage Statistics – 20 Interesting Facts

 (Source: Ramsey Solutions)

-This is particularly troublesome given that almost two-thirds of all marriages start out with one or both partners in debt.
-The good news is that there are ways to reduce the financial stress in your marriage.
-First, make a budget and stick to it.
-Work together to make sure that all of your bills are paid on time and that you’re not spending more than you can afford.
+This proves particularly concerning since almost two-thirds of marriages begin with one or both partners carrying debt.
+Fortunately, strategies exist to reduce financial stress in your marriage.
+Start by creating a budget and adhering to it.
+Work together to ensure all bills are paid promptly and spending stays within your means.

 2. 48% of all couples with $50,000 or more in consumer debt (such as credit card debt) agree that money is a top reason for arguments